First Nations

 Reconciliation Action Plan

-The Gallery is enthusiastically embarking on our first Innovate RAP.
-We can’t wait to share our ambitions with you in 2023.
+The Gallery launched our Innovate RAP in September 2024.
+We can't wait to share our progress with you over the next two years.

 First Nations Advisory Group